 May I talk to any past students?

 Of course!
 We have a strong alumni of past graduates.
 Read our testimonials and ask us to put you in touch with fellow technology enthusiasts.
-We also have regular meetups to hang out with recent and past graduates.
+We also host regular talks with recent and past graduates.
 Look out for our next info session to learn more.